Longwood Gardens: Four Seasons Of Botanical Beauty

 Fall at the gardens

 The changing colors of autumn at this Kennett Square site are worth the visit.
-Whether you are visiting for the Chrysanthemum Festival in late September to November or the Pumpkin Playground in October for interactive play and photos with the littles, the fall is full of fun.
-Another display not to be missed is the Garden Railway—this whimsical railway is always a highlight during our trip.
+Whether you are visiting for the Chrysanthemum Festival in late September to November (expected to return in 2025) or the Pumpkin Playground in October for interactive play and photos with the littles, the fall is full of fun.
+Another display we always look forward to is the Garden Railway (September 28, 2024-January 12, 2025)—this whimsical railway is a highlight during our trip.
 It creates an air of excitement and thrills for all of us when we see the dozens of diesel engines, steam engines, locomotives, and specialty engines zooming around the tracks.
 Littles and bigs can anxiously watch as trains weave in and out of tunnels and peek out from behind buildings on over 500 feet of track.
-And for Thomas fans, take note—don’t miss everyone’s favorite train character and his friends zoom around the railway, which is a real treat.
+And for Thomas fans, don’t miss everyone’s favorite train character and his friends zoom around the railway, which is a real treat.

-Tickets for adults are $32, kids are $17, and children under four are free.
+Tickets for adults are $42, kids are $23, and children under four are free.
 Timed Admission Tickets are required daily from opening to closing, and you can purchase them online.
+A Longwood Christmas and the new Longwood Reimagined are all included in the ticket price.
 Most paths are paved, and you can use strollers on the grounds; however, a few areas are inaccessible.
-The Lookout Loft Treehouse is the only treehouse that is wheelchair and stroller accessible.
+The Lookout Loft Treehouse is wheelchair and stroller accessible.
 Private changing tables are available in each restroom, and there is a nursing room along the Green Wall in the Conservatory (FYI, there are substantial private bathrooms along the Green Wall).
 If you want to learn more about horticulture, Longwood Gardens offers classes and workshops for kids and adults, and there are online courses, too.
 There is plenty for kids to do at the gardens, from the Flower Garden Walk to the treehouses to the Indoor Children’s Gardens.
 They also have family and kid-friendly events and activities that you can print out before you visit.

-You can’t bring your own food, but Longwood Gardens has plenty of options.
-There’s 1906, a full-service fine-dining restaurant with gourmet entrees and desserts.
+You can’t bring in food, but Longwood Gardens has plenty of options.
+There’s 1906, a full-service fine-dining restaurant in a new location in Longwood Reimagined, offering an elevated dining experience with a new menu.
 More casual spots are The Cafe, an outdoor beer garden with wood-fired pizza, or a BBQ grill hut with burgers and dogs.
 There are also little stands throughout, offering snacks and small bites.
 No matter where you stop, make sure to enjoy a steaming cup of their famous mushroom soup, available in many food locations on the grounds.
+And don’t miss the new Fountain Room to take a break for desserts and beverages.

 Longwood Gardens